 The S.H.
 Ervin Bequest

 S.H.
-Ervin left 49 works from his private collection to the National Trust.
-These works now form the core of the Gallery’s collection.
-Artists represented include Adrian Feint, George Lambert, Syd Long, and Thea Proctor.
+Ervin left 49 works from his private collection to the National Trust which form the core of the Gallery’s collection.
+Artists represented include Adrian Feint, George Lambert, Syd Long and Thea Proctor.
 Some of the objects from the bequest include a T’ang Dynasty ceramic horse and rider; a wine cooler, made from Irish bog yew, which was exhibited in the Great Exhibition in London in 1852; and a suite of furniture, made by F.C De Groot, who was known for his protest at the opening of the Sydney Harbour Bridge in 1932 in addition to paintings and watercolours and bronzes by John Glover, Eugene von Guerard George Lambert, Bertram Mackennal and Sir George Frampton.

 The Alan Renshaw Bequest